 understanding of what a pump is: and how to achieve it.
-In the muscle pump...

-I often get asked what is Dynamic Weight Training? how can I work out dynamically, and what can it do for me?
+I often get asked what is Dynamic Weight Training? how can I workout dynamically, and what can it do for me?

 Training dynamically is a mixture of strength based movements: (Myofibrillar hypertrophy) that are also tightly monitored and cycled with dynamic pump exercises: e.g. (Sarcoplasmic hypertrophy) training.

 Most people that train at a commercial facility will develop a pump to varying degrees depending on your goal and athletic commitment.

 Training drug-free is hard work, so... train intelligently to see rewards from your efforts unfold in the gym and Train Dynamically!

-If you’re a beginner or intermediate, this is understandable because the bodies muscles, tendons and central nervous system are not yet developed enough to handle any more at this point.
+If you’re a beginner or early intermediate this is understandable, the muscles, tendons and central nervous system are not yet conditioned enough to handle anymore at this point.

-There are also others who come to socialize, while others come for casual exercise because that’s what their goal or intention is.
+You may also notice others who come to socialize, then theirs others that come for casual exercise because that’s what their goal or intention is.

 You’re only in your weight training where you want to be: if you want to be someplace different and take your biceps development to the next level, the dynamic pump will take you there!

 Once you’re warmed up, exercises are rarely performed in a one set series, the only exception to this is: if you’re performing one exceptionally heavy compound exercise.
-But…

 Some question the method:

-Training dynamically is not just picking up a barbell doing 10 reps until you’re tired and putting it down... there is nothing wrong with that type of training, most people do train that way.
-But…
+Training dynamically is not just picking up a barbell doing 10 reps until you’re tired and putting it down.
+There is nothing wrong with that type of training most people do train that way, but...